iterative/dvc.org/content/blog/2022-01-31-january-22-community-gems.md

 There are several other use cases we've seen for DVC outside of machine learning and data science.
-Some users have used DVC to track build artifacts for deployment systems and tracking performance data alongside other design iterations and simulation tools.
+Some users have used DVC to track build artifacts for deployment systems and to track performance data alongside design iterations and simulation tools.

 ### [Does DVC run on JSON/YAML configuration files for all things?](https://discord.com/channels/485586884165107732/563406153334128681/928779586622332938)